nathanrosspowell/dotfiles/README.markdown

 Create symlinks:

-    ln -s ~/dotfiles/vimrc ~/.vimrc
+    ln -s ~/dotfiles/vim/vimrc ~/.vimrc
-    ln -s ~/dotfiles/gvimrc ~/.gvimrc
+    ln -s ~/dotfiles/vim/gvimrc ~/.gvimrc
+    ln -s ~/dotfiles/vim/autoload/pathogen/autoload/pathogen.vim ~/dotfiles/vim/autoload/pathogen.vim

 I put Vim's backup and swap files in `~/tmp`, so that directory must exist.
 Tobe sure, run:

     mkdir ~/tmp

-My preferences for Vim are stored in `dotfiles/vimrc` and `dotfiles/gvimrc` respectively.
 All plugins and scripts are stored in the `dotfiles/vim` directory.
+My preferences for Vim are stored in `dotfiles/vim/vimrc` and `dotfiles/vim/gvimrc` respectively.

 Adding Plugin Bundles
 ---------------------

 Plugins that are published on github can be installed as submodules.
 For example, to install the [JavaScript bundle][jsbun], follow these steps:

     cd ~/dotfiles
     git submodule add http://github.com/pangloss/vim-javascript.git vim/bundle/vim-javascript